VladAngelov/Notes/git-commands.md

 List all currently configured remote repositories: |  | git remote -v
   |   |
 --- | BRANCHES | ---
-Create a new branch and switch to it: |  | git checkout -b development origin/master Switch from one branch to another: |  | git checkout < branchname>
+Create a new branch and switch to it: |  | git checkout -b < branchname > origin/master Switch from one branch to another: |  | git checkout < branchname>
 List all the branches in your repo, and also tell you what branch you're currently in: |  | git branch Delete the feature branch: |  | git branch -d < branchname>